heysourin/viral-content-finder-ai-agent/README.md

 ```bash
 python3 run.py
 ```
-- Don't forget to add twitter cookies in cookies.json at root
+- Don't forget to add twitter cookies in cookies.json at root (For twitter scraping)
+- Don't forget to add google gemini api key in .env